containerd/containerd/core/runtime/v2/README.md

 Binary logging has the ability to forward a container's STDIO to an external binary for consumption.
 The legacy `binary://` scheme treats EOF on `CONTAINER_WAIT` as ready for backward compatibility.
 The `binary-v2://` scheme requires the logging binary to write a byte to `CONTAINER_WAIT` and then close it.
+The runtime v2 plugin exposes supported log URI schemes in plugin metadata exports under the `log-uri-schemes` key as a comma-separated list.
 A sample logging driver that forwards the container's STDOUT and STDERR to `journald` is:

 ```go